THE ALZHEIMER’S ASSOCIATION ILLINOIS CHAPTER JUNIOR BOARD PRESENTS PAINT THE NIGHT PURPLE

 Location: Revel Fulton Market – 1215 W. Fulton Market, Chicago, IL 60607

-Tickets include guest entry, appetizers, desserts, open bar, silent auction, raffle, live entertainment and more!
+Tickets include guest entry, live music, open bar, tasting tables, food stations, auction, and raffle and more!

 About the Alzheimer’s Association, Greater Illinois Chapter: